Hiromi Wajima: K-1

+Early career

-Hiromi began a six fight winning streak with a first round TKO win over Kazunari Kimura.
+Hiromi began a six fight winning streak with a first-round TKO win over Kazunari Kimura.
 During this run he likewise scored knockouts over Yoichi Yamazaki, Shimada Masayuki and Tanaka Yuki.
-Wajima won the rematch with Jinbo Katsuya during KHAOS 5, with a second round KO.
+Wajima won the rematch with Jinbo Katsuya during KHAOS 5, with a second-round KO.

 Hiromi Wajima had his second professional career loss with a unanimous decision loss to Jordann Pikeur.
 He suffered his first knockout loss at the hands of Minoru Kimura, losing after only two minutes.

 He snapped his losing streak at Krush 108, where Wajima won a unanimous decision against Daisuke Fujimura.

 Wajima participated in the 2020 Super Welterweight Grand Prix.
 In the quarter final bout he faced Avatar Tor Morsri whom he defeated early in the third round with a leg kick knockout.
 In the semifinals he won a unanimous decision against Yasuhiro Kido.
 In the grand prix finals he fought a rematch with Minoru Kimura.
 He would fail to capture the super welterweight title, losing to Kimura for the second time in his career.

 Wajima fought Raseasing Weerasakreck during K-1 World GP 2020 in Osaka.
-He won the fight by a second round KO.
+He won the fight by a second-round KO.
 He was scheduled to fight Yuhei Fujioka during K-1 World GP 2020 in Tokyo, and won by a second round head kick.

 Wajima was scheduled to fight Abiral Ghimire at K-1 World GP 2021 in Fukuoka on July 17, 2021.
 He won the fight by a third-round technical knockout.